 Valerie Thomas is the Anderson Interface Professor of Natural Systems in the School of Industrial & Systems Engineering, with a joint appointment in the School of Public Policy.

 Dr. Thomas's research interests are energy and materials efficiency, sustainability, industrial ecology, technology assessment, international security, and science and technology policy.
-Current research projects include the environmental impacts of biofuels and electricity system policy and planning.
-Dr. Thomas has been invited by the U.S. Department of Agriculture and the Department of Energy to serve as a member of the Biomass Research and Development Technical Advisory Committee.
+Current research projects include the environmental impacts of biofuels, and electricity system development.
+Dr. Thomas serves on the DOE/USDA Biomass Research and Development Technical Advisory Committee.
 From 2004 to 2005, she was the American Physical Society Congressional Science Fellow.
-Dr. Thomas was a Member of the U.S. EPA Science Advisory Board from 2003 to 2009, and is a Fellow of the American Association for the Advancement of Science, and of the American Physical Society.
+Dr. Thomas was a Member of the U.S. EPA Science Advisory Board from 2003 to 2009.
+She is a Fellow of the American Association for the Advancement of Science, and of the American Physical Society.

 From 1986 to 1989, she was a post-doctoral Research Fellow at the Department of Engineering and Public Policy at Carnegie Mellon University.
 From 1989 to 2004, she was a Research Scientist at Princeton University, in the Princeton Environmental Institute and in the Center for Energy and Environmental Studies, and was a Lecturer in the Woodrow Wilson School of Public and International Affairs.